qfishpear/fishrss/README-en.md

 ## Filter by uploader and use tokens by torrent size `filter.py`

-In a word, this script monitors new torrent files in `source_dir`, save the ones that fullfills given conditions to `dest_dir`, and spend the tokens according to the torrent size limit.
+In a word, this script monitors new torrent files in `source_dir`, save the ones that fullfills given conditions to `dest_dir`, and then spend the tokens according to the torrent size limit.

 ### Warning
 * Filtering will slightly increase latency comparing to the raw irssi-autodl and might have influence on the racing performance.
 * It won't check if your tokens are used up.
-If tokens are used up, it will still let the torrent downloaded.
+If tokens are used up, it will still leave the torrent downloaded.
 So keep an eye on how many tokens are left if you're short in buffer.

 ### Configuration